gbolly/dash-chat/README.md

     }
 }
 ```
 Renders an HTML table.
-It supports all the arguments as bootstrap table
+The props object supports all the arguments you would pass to [`dbc.Table`](https://dash-bootstrap-components.opensource.faculty.ai/docs/components/table/) in dash-bootstrap-components.

 Multiple supported renderers can also be provided as the assistants' content:
 ```python